-- 13. The combined project layout plan attached as Figure A in Appendix D of the final EIAr and labelled "Final Layout Map for the proposed Biesjesvlei Solar PV Facility 1; Biesjesvlei BESS 1; and Biesjesvlei EGI 1 (including the Biesjesvlei MTS and LILO for context), near Smithfield in the Free State," for the development of the up to 1200MWh Battery Energy Storage System (BESS) and associated infrastructure (i.e., Biesjesvlei BESS 1) which forms part of the "Biesjesvlei PV Facilities, BESS and EGI Cluster," is approved. - 14.
-The Environmental Management Programme (EMPr) for the up to 1200MWh Biesjesvlei Battery Energy Storage System (BESS) and associated infrastructure (i.e., Biesjesvlei BESS 1), submitted as part of the EIAr dated September 2024 is approved and must be implemented and adhered to.
+- 13. The final project layout map is showing the detailed infrastructure and development footprints for Biesjesvlei BESS 3, on Figure 20.2, on page 20-7 (under Chapter 20) of the final EIAR dated September 2024 is hereby approved. - 14.
+The Environmental Management Programme (EMPr) for Battery Energy Storage System (BESS) submitted as part of the final EIAR dated September 2024, attached as Appendix L, is approved and must be implemented and adhered to. - 15.
+The generic Environmental Management Programme (EMPr) for the BESS IPP Substation, submitted as part of the final EIAR dated September 2024, attached as Appendix M, is approved and must be implemented and adhered to. - 16.
+The EMPr must be implemented and strictly enforced during all phases of the project.
+It shall be seen as a dynamic document and shall be included in all contract documentation for all phases of the development when approved.

-- 15. The Generic Environmental Management Programme (EMPr), "for the development and expansion of substation infrastructure for the transmission and distribution of electricity" for the up to 132kV BESS IPP Substation Hub/Complex, specifically Part C: Site Specific Environmental Attributes, dated 10 September 2024 submitted as part of the EIAr, is approved and must be implemented and adhered to. - 16.
-The EMPrs must be implemented and strictly enforced during all phases of the project.
-They shall be seen as dynamic documents and shall be included in all contract documentation for all phases of the development when approved. - 17.
-Changes to the approved EMPrs must be submitted in accordance with the EIA Regulations applicable at the time. - 18.
-The Department reserves the right to amend the approved EMPrs should any impacts that were not anticipated or covered in the EIAr be discovered.
+- 17. Changes to the approved EMPr must be submitted in accordance with the EIA Regulations applicable at the time. - 18.
+The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the final EIAR be discovered.